 We also have Deputy and Assistant Headteachers group in the MAT and network groups for other leaders, including safeguarding, SEND and RE.

 The Orchard Community Trust is fully committed to improving the life chances of all children, wherever they may be.
 This moral obligation, our mission, does not end at the school gates, within our own Local Authorities, or even within our own country.
 Where we have the capacity to make a difference, we are morally bound to do so.

 Staff at our academies have the opportunity to participate in our full range of training programmes and to work with each other via networks and groups across the MAT.
-These are effectively led by both Headteachers, Deputy Headteachers and Assistant Headteachers from our schools.
-Opportunities will be given to all staff to engage in a range pf high quality CPD and career development programmes.
+These are effectively led by Headteachers, Deputy Headteachers and Assistant Headteachers from our schools.
+Opportunities will be given to all staff to engage in a range of high quality continuous professional development and career development programmes.
 We also fully recognise the talents and skills of staff and volunteers in our schools and are fully committed to the development of all staff in the MAT.
 Our range of staff expertise will be shared across our schools via collaborative working to ensure best practice is celebrated and made available to all.
-The philosophy of school to school support, challenge and collaboration is at the heart of the way the Orchard Community Trust will operate and succeed.
+The philosophy of school to school support, challenge and collaboration is at the heart of the way the Orchard Community Trust operates and succeeds.

 Working in partnership with Orchard Community Trust has a number of key benefits for children, staff, Governors and school communities.
 We would be happy to discuss the benefits with you should you be interested in joining us.

-The Orchard Community Trust MAT believes that education is a preparation for life and in the spirit of inclusion, respect and safeguarding we seek to prepare each child to face life beyond the school with confidence, skill and ability to be resilient, to cope and thus to succeed:
+The Orchard Community Trust MAT believes that education is a preparation for life.
+In the spirit of inclusion, respect and safeguarding we seek to prepare each child to face life beyond the school with confidence, skills and abilities to be resilient and to succeed:

 Our moral purpose and our focus and determination are centered on the following: